blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 == Upgrade Notice ==

 = 3.0.0
 This plugin has been enterely rewriten.
 And although there has been some efforts on making it backward compatible, data and settings migrations is required.
+Please backup your database beforehand.

 = 1.3.4 =
 This version fixes some presentation issues.
 Style and javascript functions can added using classes and ids included on html elements.